bookingactivities/booking-activities/readme.txt

 * Lib - Update FullCalendar to 5.11.0 (major changes!)
 * Lib - Update Moment JS to 2.29.3
 * Tweak - Replace the GIF spinner with a CSS3 spinner
+* Tweak - Empty the form fields after adding a booking to cart with WooCommerce
+* Tweak - Improve CSS for RTL languages
+* Tweak - Events no longer visually overlap on calendar by default, to make events overlap see Display Pack add-on
+* Dev - Refactor functions to get and format templates data

 = 1.14.3 =
 * Tweak - Use the default WP From email if the option is empty